-In early fall of 2019, JxJ—the combined Washington Jewish Film and Music Festivals—will move into the newly constructed Cafritz Hall, a state-of-the-art cinema space within the Edlavitch DCJCC.
+In early fall of 2019, JxJ—the combined Washington Jewish Film and Music Festivals—moved into the newly constructed Cafritz Hall, a state-of-the-art cinema space within the Edlavitch DCJCC.

-Additionally, each May, Cafritz Hall will act as one of the core venues of the annual JxJ Festival, which hosts more than 15,000 people across an 18-day celebration.
+Additionally, each May, Cafritz Hall acts as one of the core venues of the annual JxJ Festival, which hosts more than 15,000 people across an 18-day celebration.

 For the regular theatrical runs in Cafritz hall, JxJ aims to give exposure to independent filmmakers working in the Jewish and/or Israeli space.

 One-off programming, WOM screenings, preview and gala events incorporate both Jewish programming and non-Jewish/Israeli films which are of interest to our core constituencies.

 JxJ has built a dedicated fan-base through

 3 decades of public programming, much of which has featured talent in attendance.
 Recent guests include Elliot Gould, Amy Heckerling, Agnieszka Holland, Carol Kane, Barry Levinson, Natalie Portman, Eran Riklis, James Schamus, John Turturro, and Liv Ullman.

 • 25,000+ annual attendees

 • 35% if the audience is under 40 years of age